-Non-Neurogenic Urinary Dysfunction Including Overactive Bladder Clinical Context and Therapy Purpose
+Percutaneous Tibial Nerve Stimulation for Non-Neurogenic Urinary Dysfunction Including Overactive Bladder

-The purpose of percutaneous tibial nerve stimulation (PTNS) in patients who have nonneurogenic urinary dysfunction including overactive bladder (OAB) and have failed behavioral and pharmacologic therapy or OAB who have responded to an initial course of PTNS, is to provide a treatment option that is an alternative to or an improvement on existing therapies.
+The purpose of percutaneous tibial nerve stimulation (PTNS) in individuals who have non-neurogenic urinary dysfunction including overactive bladder (OAB) and have failed behavioral and pharmacologic therapy or those with OAB who have responded to an initial course of PTNS, is to provide a treatment option that is an alternative to or an improvement on existing therapies.
+The following PICO was used to select literature to inform this review.